bennyhuo/KotlinBlogTranslation/original/First glimpse of Kotlin 1.1 Coroutines, Type aliases and more.md

 <p></p>
 {% endraw %}

-The great thing about coroutines is that they can <em>suspend</em> without blocking a thread, and yet they look like normal sequential code.
+The great thing about coroutines is that they can *suspend* without blocking a thread, and yet they look like normal sequential code.
 Please see a [detailed description](https://github.com/Kotlin/kotlin-coroutines/blob/master/kotlin-coroutines-informal.md) and examples in a dedicated [KEEP repository](https://github.com/Kotlin/kotlin-coroutines) and comment on the [issues there](https://github.com/Kotlin/kotlin-coroutines/issues) .
 We are prototyping coroutine-based libraries [here](https://github.com/Kotlin/kotlinx.coroutines) , to be later included with the Standard Library.
 This includes JDK’s `CompletableFuture`, asynchronous IO (NIO), RxJava, and off-loading tasks from the UI thread in Swing.
 The repo contains examples as well as the libraries themselves.
 To play with it, follow the instructions in the [readme file](https://github.com/Kotlin/kotlinx.coroutines/blob/master/README.md) .
 ## Type aliases